Evercoast/EvercoastOpenSource/README.md

 `parallel --bibtex will cite`

-## Batch file conversion from .RAW to .PNG:
+**Note:**

+Depending on your GIT client, you may need to `chmod +x` the BASH scripts described herein.

+## RAW Conversion

 **Scripts:**

 `ec-convert-raw-color-1280x720.sh`

+`ec-convert-raw-color-1280x800.sh`

 `ec-convert-raw-depth-1280x720.sh`

 **Purpose:**

-Convert images in a take folder to .PNG for viewing.
+Convert images in a take folder to .PNG for viewing in parallel.

 **Usage:**